KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

     Left to right: Manchester encoding diagram.
 Weigand data protocol.
 </div>

-Using GIMP, I was able to overlay a square wave form to "clock" the pulses recieved.
+Using GIMP, I was able to overlay a square wave form to "clock" the pulses received.
 Since we know this is Manchester encoded, we will call each pulse on the low side of a clock period a 1, and those on the high size a 0.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">